seanox/xml-micro-exchange-php/manual/api-put.md

 Pseudo elements are a relative position specification to the selected element.

 The value of elements can be static (text), dynamic (XPath function) or be an XML structure.
-Again, the value is transmitted with the request-body and the type of processing is determined by the Content-Type:
+Also here the value is send with the request-body  and the type of processing is determined by the Content-Type:
 - `text/plain`: static text
 - `text/xpath`: XPath function
 - `application/xslt+xml`: XML structure